wmahfoudh/archmallow/docs/useful-pacman-commands.md

 ````bash
 pacman -Q > ~/pacman.list
 ````
-# Updating with invalid or corrupted package (PGP signature)
+# Updating with corrupted PGP signatures ("invalid or corrupted package" error)
 This usually happens when system is not maintained for long, PGP keys get obsolete, they need to be updated
 ````bash
 pacman -Sy archlinux-keyring